Shiv Sena

-The party emerged from the Pro-Marathi nativist movement in Bombay (present-day Mumbai), in which the party agitated for preferential treatment for the Marathi people over migrants from other parts of India.
-It ran a strong movement against Gujrati and South Indian people who were living in Bombay, alleging they did not respect Marathi people and their culture.
-Due to this, the party ran an anti-migrant agenda.
-Shiva Sena's election symbol is the Bow and Arrow.
-It uses the saffron colour in its flag and a image of a roaring tiger.
-From 1966 to 2022 the party was ruled by the Thackeray political family.
+Shiv Sena (1966–2022) (Śiva Sēnā; lit.
+'Army of Shivaji'; abbr.
+SS) was a conservative Marathi regionalist Hindutva-based political party in India founded in 1966 by Bal Thackeray, who was later succeeded by Uddhav Thackeray.
+The party has split into two parties: the Uddhav Thackeray-led Shiv Sena (Uddhav Balasaheb Thackeray) which has a new symbol of Mashaal (Torch) and Eknath Shinde-led Shiv Sena (2022–present) which has the original party name and the "bow and arrow" symbol.

+Initially apolitical, the organisation was patronised by the then Chief Minister Vasantrao Naik who used it for curbing trade unions and maintain stranglehold of the Congress.
+The organisation at the same time carried out pro-Marathi nativist movement in Mumbai in which it agitated for preferential treatment for the Marathi people over migrants from other parts of India.

-Although the party's primary base always remained in Maharashtra, it tried to expand to a pan-Indian base.
+Although Shiv Sena's primary base always remained in Maharashtra, it tried to expand to a pan-Indian base.
 In the 1970s, it gradually moved from advocating a pro-Marathi ideology to supporting a broader Hindu nationalist agenda, and aligned itself with the Bharatiya Janata Party (BJP).
-The party took part in Mumbai (BMC) municipal elections for its entire existence.
+Shiv Sena took part in Mumbai (BMC) municipal elections for its entire existence.
 In 1989, it entered into an alliance with the BJP for Lok Sabha as well as Maharashtra Legislative Assembly elections.
-The alliance in the latter was temporarily broken in the 2014 elections, although it was quickly reformed.
-Shiv Sena was a coalition partner in the BJP-led National Democratic Alliance (NDA) from 1998 until 2019, including the Vajpayee Government from 1998 to 2004 and the Narendra Modi Government from 2014 to 2019.
+The alliance in the latter was temporarily broken in the 2014 elections due to seat sharing adjustment, although it was quickly reformed.
+Shiv Sena was one of the founding members of the BJP-led National Democratic Alliance (NDA) in 1998, and it also participated in Vajpayee Government from 1998 to 2004 and the Narendra Modi Government from 2014 to 2019.

-Under Uddhav Thackeray, Shiv Sena went through an interim ideological shift since its formation from right-wing Marathi regionalism and Hindutva nationalism towards liberalism and secularism, and composite nationalism.
-Under Thackeray, Shiva Sena formed an alliance with its former rivals, the liberal Indian National Congress and Nationalist Congress Party, signalling a significant departure from its traditional pro-Hindutva stance.
-This led to split and subsequent legal battle between the two factions, which resulted into Chief minister Eknath Shinde taking control of the party.
+After 2019 Maharashtra Legislative Assembly election, the party left the alliance after disagreements with BJP over the CM post.
+Under Uddhav Thackeray, Shiv Sena formed an alliance with its historic rivals, the Indian National Congress and Nationalist Congress Party Following the 2022 Maharashtra political crisis, the party split.

-On 21 February 2023, Shiv Sena declared Eknath Shinde as its chief leader.

-Soon later, Shiv Sena (Uddhav Balasaheb Thackeray) faction moved to Supreme Court of India.
-In later developments Chief Justice of India, Dhananjaya Y. Chandrachud said "They broke bread for three years.
-They broke bread with (Congress) and NCP for three years.
-What happened overnight after three years of happy marriage?" and also criticised then governor Bhagat Singh Koshiyari for being oblivious during the 2022 Maharashtra Political crisis.
-SC also observed that governer cannot perticipate in government fall.

-Allegedly the party had a powerful hold over the Hindi film industry.
-It has been alleged as an "extremist", "chauvinist", or "fascist" party.
-Shiv Sena has been allegedly blamed for the 1970 communal violence in Bhiwandi, the 1984 Bhiwandi riot, and violence in the 1992–1993 Bombay riots.
+The party once had a powerful hold over the Hindi film industry.
+It has been accused of being an "extremist", "chauvinist", or "fascist" party.
+Shiv Sena has been allegedly involved in the 1970 communal violence in Bhiwandi, the 1984 Bhiwandi riot, and violence in the 1992–1993 Bombay riots.

-The party draws its strength from the support of the Maratha and Kunbi communities of Maharashtra which Shiv Sena drew away from the Indian National Congress.